AEOI refers to the "Automatic Exchange of Information" between international tax authorities.

-Introduction to AEOI
+Introduction to AEOI on Financial Accounts

 The Foreign Account Tax Compliance Act (“FATCA”) requires Financial Institutions to register and report information on accounts held by Specified US Persons and certain US controlled foreign entities.

-It is critical for Irish tax resident entities and Irish branches of foreign entities to determine whether or not they are classified as Reporting Irish Financial Institutions under Ireland’s IGA with potential registration and reporting obligations.
+Ireland signed an Intergovernmental Agreement (“IGA”) with the US to govern FATCA, which was implemented via domestic Irish legislation.
+Accordingly, it is critical for Irish tax resident entities and Irish branches of foreign entities to determine whether or not they are classified as Reporting Irish Financial Institutions under Ireland’s IGA with registration and reporting obligations.

 Key decision steps for Irish entities